Top 10 Best Sites

 Fridays in the Asher is Cheyenne’s premier independent music and art series.
 Each Friday, a new band plays for the community.
 Fridays in the Asher, a nonprofit event organized by volunteers, offers a great way to get involved and support local music.

 It’d be silly to come to the Old West and not enjoy a traditional Western experience.
 In Cheyenne, your inner cowpoke or gunslinger can enjoy many fun, Western-themed activities.
 You can start by boarding the Cheyenne Street Trolley.
-The driver will take you on a historical tour of the city and point out places where history was made.
+The driver will take couples on a historical tour of the city and point out places where history was made.
 The trolley also offers ghost tours in October that spook visitors with the legends of visits from beyond the grave.

 Bet you didn’t know the Old West had pyramids.
 The Ames Monument and Sherman Hill are a must-see when you visit the Cheyenne area.
 The 60-foot pyramid, located on the highest point of the Transcontinental Railroad, is a monument to two Massachusetts brothers who were instrumental in the construction of the Transcontinental Railroad.

 The Terry Bison Ranch is another family-friendly tourist attraction in Cheyenne.
 “It is a working ranch, but they also have a campground and a little carnival,” Laura said.
 “The star of the show is the herd of bison out there.
 You get on their homemade train and go out to the bison,and then you can feed them by hand.
 It’s really spectacular.”
-They also have ostriches and camels.

 Cheyenne transports visitors to another time.
 A time of cowboys and pioneers.
 A time of straight shooters and simple living.
 Many Americans romanticize the Old West, so taking a trip to this natural and secluded area can be a fantastic way for you and your loved one to get away from it all.